Várzea Grande Esporte Clube: History

+These results marked the consolidation of the club’s sporting project during the new management period, with emphasis on strengthening the youth academy and the women’s football program.

 In 2025, the club changed its name to Várzea Grande EC, differentiating itself once and for all from CEOV.
 The club's president, Atahide Mello, says the change aims to enhance the city of Várzea Grande.

 Women's team

 The club's women's team took part in the 2020 Campeonato Brasileiro de Futebol Feminino Série A2, after winning the Campeonato Mato-Grossense de Futebol Feminino in the previous year.